 Regardless of how you specify the bucket, once saved, WP Offload Media will be set up to offload newly-uploaded media to the bucket with some recommended default settings.

 We highly recommend that you configure a proper cron job on your server as WP Offload Media relies heavily on background processing.
 See our Cron Setup doc for details on how to accomplish this.

 Now that your site is configured to offload newly uploaded media to DigitalOcean Spaces, you might want to offload any existing media to the bucket too.

-In the right-hand sidebar of WP Offload Media’s “Media Library” tab you should see what we call the “Offload Tool”, this can be used to offload existing media to the bucket.
+In the Tools tab of WP Offload Media’s “setting page you should see what we call the “Offload Tool”, this can be used to offload existing media to the bucket.